Richard T. Cassidy

 Richard is a 1975 graduate of the University of Vermont and a 1978 graduate of Albany Law School.
 He served as law clerk to the Honorable Robert W. Larrow of the Vermont Supreme Court in 1978-79, and as Chief Law Clerk to Chief Justice Albert W. Barney in 1979-80 before entering private practice in 1980.

-A South Burlington resident, Richard has been very active as a member of the South Burlington School Board and has chaired the Board since 2007.
+A South Burlington resident, Rich was as a member of the South Burlington School Board and chaired the Board from 2007 to 2013.

 He also served as Chair of the Vermont Solid Waste and Air Quality Variance Board from 1993 through 2005.